 Enter: cybersecurity asset management.

-Cybersecurity asset management platforms look at all assets — like cloud services, IoT devices, operational technology infrastructure, and more — no matter where they’re located, and regardless of their uptime or power state.
+Cybersecurity asset management solutions look at all assets — like cloud services, IoT devices, operational technology infrastructure, and more — no matter where they’re located, and regardless of their uptime or power state.
 These tools leverage existing data to understand what’s happening with all of the assets in the environment.
-Cybersecurity asset management platforms provide an up-to-date inventory and uncover security gaps, doing so continuously and in real time.
-When an asset or user deviates from security protocols and policies, the platform can trigger an automated response action.
+Cybersecurity asset management solutions provide an up-to-date inventory and uncover security gaps, doing so continuously and in real time.
+When an asset or user deviates from security protocols and policies, the solution can trigger an automated response action.
 All of this automatically happens in the background through one solution, so professionals don’t have to go back and forth between tools.

 IT and cybersecurity professionals won’t lose hours manually completing tasks, like responding to and triaging security alerts.
 These teams can move away from reacting to any change — and the day-to-day firefighting that goes with that — to focusing on the big picture.